pg-support/supt-km/docs/1. FAQs/General/How to request a VAT or tax refund (Hardware & Software).md

 ![Pasted image 20231109122037.png](https://pg-support.github.io/supt-km/Media/Pasted%20image%2020231109122037.png)

 ---
-## Offer a VAT Invoice for Customers in the EU
+## Offer a VAT Invoice with a 0% Tax Rate

-Customers from countries in the EU (other than Germany) with a valid VAT number & business address, who request a VAT invoice, will receive one with a 0% tax rate.
+Customers from countries in the EU (other than Germany) with a valid VAT number & business address, who request a VAT invoice, will receive an invoice with a 0% tax rate.

-We'll also issue a partial refund as VAT refund on Spotify later.
+We'll also issue a partial refund directly as a VAT refund on Spotify later (depending on the tax being charged on Shopify).

 [Invoice form (0% tax rate)](https://drive.google.com/file/d/1IuwFTK23E03mR8xPRdKBe32qjRWX4JhC/view?usp=sharing)

 ![[Pasted image 20231109122002.png]]

 ## Direct VAT Refunds
-**This policy is applicable to all  customers with valid VAT number and business address in the EU countries except Germany (DE).**
+**This policy is applicable to all  customers with valid VAT number and business address in the EU countries except Germany (DE), we'll issue a partial refund directly as a VAT refund on Spotify later (depending on the tax being charged on Shopify).**

-For the customers providing a valid VAT number in the EU, we will refund the VAT  directly to them.

 For example, Order#EU-24504 has 20% tax, we will issue a partial refund €19.84 as tax return.